Drac-Zhang/Logic-App-Standard-Backup-Tool/README.md

 ## Usage
 For Logic App Standard, all the workflow definitions are stored in Azure Storage Table.

-This application is used for reading all the definitions from the Azure Storage Table and save them in a target Azure Blob Container.
+This application is used for reading all the definitions from the Azure Storage Table and save them in a target Azure Blob Container via Azure Function.

 ## Prerequisite
 1. Create an Azure Function to host the application.